-Beginning in March 2020, the COVID-19 pandemic and the actions taken by businesses and governments in response to it significantly slowed global economic activity and disrupted financial markets and international trade, resulting in a sharp decline in global oil demand and prices.
+Beginning in March 2020, the COVID-19 pandemic and the actions taken by businesses and governments in response to it significantly slowed global economic activity and disrupted financial markets and international trade. resulting in a sharp decline in global oil demand and prices.
 These events had a material adverse effect on our business.
 Due to worldwide travel restrictions and mandatory quarantine measures designed to prevent or reduce the spread of COVID-19 in certain regions, we experienced increased difficulties, delays and costs in moving our personnel in and out of, and to work in, the various jurisdictions in which we operate.
 The difficulties and delays resulted in increased costs and a shortage of available experienced rig personnel or rig personnel working unusually long periods before rotating off the rig.
 In some cases, we were unable to fully recover those increased costs from our customers.
+We also experienced permitting and regulatory delays attributable to the COVID-19 pandemic or reduced staffing at various regulatory agencies.
 We also experienced temporary shutdowns due to COVID-19 outbreaks on some of our drilling rigs, which resulted in a loss of revenue.
 Additionally, we experienced disruptions to or restrictions on the ability of our suppliers, manufacturers and service providers to supply parts, equipment or services in some of the jurisdictions in which we operate, whether as a result of government actions, labor shortages, the inability to source parts or equipment from affected locations, or other effects related to the COVID-19 outbreak, which could have significant adverse consequences on our ability to meet our commitments to customers, including by increasing our operating costs and increasing the risk of rig downtime and contract delays or terminations.